 Unacceptable circumstances.
 Just as we have had under this Administration, and, of course, before that.
 But now thrust into the spotlight and encouraged from the very top in the last four years.
 Unacceptable.

-I share these thoughts on Facebook, even research on the horrors of this administration.
+I share these thoughts on Facebook, and my research on the horrors of this administration.
 I do this so people who may have not have been paying attention (even just to the ex-President’s Tweets or speeches, which seem more than enough), so that even white people, even conservatives, might understand …

 … and I am met with silence.

 And, more calls for unity and to cease “judgment.”
 Who is this for?
 For those still reeling from four years of abuse, gaslighting, lying, bullying, insulting and violence, while conspiracy theories demonized all enemies of “Dear Leader,” and we watched naked grabs by this white supremacist for complete power — with all the ensuing implications for global neo-fascism.

 I have a teenage daughter afraid to reveal her ethnicity (she is part Chinese) in school due, in part, to the current administration’s racist use of terms like the “Chinese flu” and “Kung flu,” even.
 As a former journalist, I have been horrified by the hatred incited and building against the news media, fueled by an ongoing mill of conspiracies based on half-truths and outright lies, and intended toward this result: the shut down of a free and independent press, violence, even possible death by Trumpist Brownshirts.